Operators coming from ring schemes: -operators

 \section{$\mathcal{B}$-operators}

 In this section, we introduce our notion of operators on rings and we discuss the algebraic properties of these operators.
-Then, we define prolongations and prove some results about them, which will be crucial for the model-theoretic considerations of the next section.
+Afterwards, we define prolongations and prove the necessary results about them, which will be crucial for the model-theoretic considerations of the next section.
 Let $(\mathcal{B},\iota, \pi)$ be a fixed coordinate $\ka$-algebra scheme (see Definition \ref{bdef}) such that $(\mathcal{B},+)=\ga^e$.